VRPLIB/VRPTW/README.md

-#+TITLE: VRPTW Benchmark
+# VRPTW Benchmark Instances

-- ORTEC instances
+## ORTEC instances
-  - Real-world instances provided by ORTEC
   - Provided during the [EURO meets NeurIPS 2022 Vehicle Routing Competition](https://euro-neurips-vrp-2022.challenges.ortec.com/)
-  - DIMACS convention: minimize total distance as measured by driving duration
+  - Objective: minimize total distance as measured by driving duration (DIMACS convention)
-  - 249 VRPTW instances
+  - 249 VRPTW instances between 200 and 900 customers
     - Historical note: there were originally 250 VRPTW instances, but one of the provided instances was proven to be infeasible.